Degree type(s): Bachelor's; Minor

 The Bachelor of Arts in music offers a diverse program of study to prepare you for a variety of careers in music.
 You complete the bachelor’s program, including the internship, recital, or senior project, as a single major in four years, and choose elective courses in your area of career interest, such as communications, recording technology, computer science, or business.

 At the University of Mary, you will have opportunities to participate in large ensembles as well as chamber groups, community ensembles, Broadway musicals, and special events, such as the renowned University of Mary Jazz Festival.
-In addition to performances on our Bismarck, North Dakota campus, ensembles tour regionally, nationally, and internationally, including a performance tour to Rome, northern Italy, and Austria.
+In addition to performances on our Bismarck, North Dakota campus, ensembles tour regionally, nationally, and internationally.

 The University of Mary Bachelor of Arts degree in music integrates a challenging curriculum, practical experience, and professional training in music.
 Infused with Christian, Catholic, and Benedictine values, the music department prepares you to: